bomonike/bomonike.github.io/aws-svcs.md

 ## **Robotics**

-- <a target="_blank" href="https://aws.amazon.com/robomaker/">AWS RoboMaker</a> Develop, test, and deploy robotics applications
+- robomaker: <a target="_blank" href="https://aws.amazon.com/robomaker/">AWS RoboMaker</a> Develop, test, and deploy robotics applications

 NOTE: Amazon Web Service (AWS) offer several types of services:
    * "SaaS" (System as a Service) which works completely from the browser like Microsoft 365, Google Drive, or Salesforce.
    * "PaaS" (Platform as a Service)
    <br /><br />

 ## Services by AWS Region

 - <a target="_blank" href="https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/">AWS Regional Services List</a> Services available by region

-- <a target="_blank" href="https://aws.amazon.com/appstream2/">Amazon AppStream 2.0</a> Stream desktop applications
-- <a target="_blank" href="https://aws.amazon.com/workdocs/">Amazon WorkDocs</a> Secure document collaboration
-- <a target="_blank" href="https://aws.amazon.com/worklink/">Amazon WorkLink</a> Secure mobile access to internal websites